dgparent/Second-Brain-Foundation/docs/05-research/market-research/reddit-post-workshop.md

 **Who They Are:**
 - Technical users (developers, researchers, writers)
 - Privacy-conscious (chose Obsidian for local-first)
-- Plugin enthusiasts (average user has 10+ plugins)
+- module enthusiasts (average user has 10+ modules)
 - Methodology-driven (PARA, Zettelkasten, LYT followers)
-- Willing to pay (paid for Obsidian Sync, premium plugins)
+- Willing to pay (paid for Obsidian Sync, premium modules)

 **What They Care About:**
 - ✅ Privacy and data sovereignty